-Experience a Relaxing Hammam Spa Treatment
+#5 | Enjoy the Ultimate in Luxury Morocco Experiences: a Relaxing Hammam Spa Treatment

 Okay, I have to admit, I was a little nervous going into the Hammam for the first time, having heard an interesting story of my friend’s first experience.
 She described it as ‘being stripped naked by a big, strong Moroccan lady and laid down on a bare concrete slab and getting ‘slapped around and scrubbed raw’ for 30 minutes or so’.

 But I can honestly say after the treatment, it was one of the most liberating and relaxing spa experiences I’ve ever had.
-My skin and hair were feeling and smelling absolutely divine for days afterwards.
+My skin and hair were feeling and smelling absolutely divine for days afterward.

-Book a Fancy Lunch at La Mamounia
+#6 | Have a Fancy Lunch at La Mamounia

 La Mamounia is the absolute crème-de-la-crème of hotels in Morocco.
 It’s one of the best places to stay in Morocco, or even the world, having won several prestigious awards – including the Number 1 Hotel in the World!